-- Teens spend almost 9 hours a day using online media on their phones and other electronic devices (Tsukayama, 2015). - 54% of teens think they spend too much time on their phones, while only 36% of parents think they spend too much time on their phones.
-(Jiang, 2018). - Teens who used devices three or more hours per day were 34% more likely to have suicidal thoughts, plans, or attempts than the teens who used their devices less than two hours per day (Twenge, Joiner, Rogers & Martin, 2017) - 39% of parents use parental controls to monitor their teens' cell phone and web activity but only 16% use parental controls to restrict teens' cell phone use (Anderson, 2016).
+- •Teens spend almost 9 hours a day using online media on their phones and other electronic devices (Tsukayama, 2015). - •54% of U.S. teens say they spend too much time on their cellphones, and two-thirds of parents express concern over their teen's screen time (Jiang, 2018). - •Evidence from a variety of cross-sectional, longitudinal and empirical studies implicate smartphone and social media use in the increase in mental distress, self-injurious behaviour and suicidality among youth; there is a dose-response relationship, and the effects appear to be greatest among girls (Abi-Jaoude, Naylor, & Pignatiello, 2020). - •39% of parents use parental controls to monitor their teens' cell phone and web activity but only 16% use parental controls to restrict teens' cell phone use (Anderson, 2016).